cs-2006/cil/README.md

 # Computational Intelligence Lab 2024 - Tweet sentiment classification

 This file describes the submitted code and provides the instructions on how to run the experiments run by our group.
+The data used can be downloaded from the project website.

 ## File description